nanoframework/CoreLibrary/README.md

 ## Unit Test

 nanoFramework has a dedicated [Unit Test framework](https://github.com/nanoframework/nanoFramework.TestFramework).
-This repository has Unit Test and you will find all of them under the `Tests`folder.
+This repository has Unit Test and you will find all of them under the `Tests` folder.
 The main solution embed all all the tests as well.
 You can run them directly from Visual Studio and create new tests.
 For more information on the [Unit Test Framework](https://docs.nanoframework.net/content/unit-test/index.html).

 CoreLibrary has specific needs that differ from what you'll find in the documentation:

-- You need to have th nanoFramework.TestFramework as a nuget package as it will bring the nanoCLR Win32 emulator
+- You need to have the nanoFramework.TestFramework as a nuget package as it will bring the nanoCLR Win32 emulator
 - You need to remove the reference to mscorlib, nanoFramework.TestFramework and nanoFramework.UnitTestLauncher
 - Use project reference instead for all those 3 elements